An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{ndium} tin oxide (ITO) electrodes are the basic building blocks of modern optoelectronic devices, such as photovoltaic cells, liquid crystal displays, organic light-emitting diodes, and various sensors, due to their high electrical conductivity, high optical transparency, and good physical and chemical properties \cite{ITOreview1_1,ITOreview1_2}.
 However, harsh operational environments induce defects in the electrodes and degrade their intrinsic properties, affecting the overall device performance. \cref{fig:overview} shows the major types of defects in ITO electrodes and their root causes.
 For instance, the ITO layer can crack when ITO-coated substrates undergo mechanical stress, such as bending or stretching.
-This is because the ITO film is usually deposited on a flexible substrate, such as plastic or glass, which can deform under stress.
+This is because the ITO film is usually deposited on substrates, such as polymer or glass, which can deform under stress.
 As a result, the ITO film suffers from tensile or compressive stresses that can lead to microscale and macroscale cracks \cite{ITO_macrocrack, ITO_microscale}.
-Moreover, exposure to harsh chemicals or solvents can contaminate the electrodes \cite{ITO_chemical}.
-In numerous applications, ITO thin films are likely to be exposed to solar radiation which leads to photodegradation over time\cite{ITO_photo}.
-Meanwhile, it is critical to ensure the reliability of ITO electrodes for the overall health and production yield of devices.
-Therefore, detecting defects early on and conducting root cause analysis are essential steps in maintaining high-quality electrode fabrication.
-Numerous approaches, such as image processing, scanning probe, and non-scanning probe techniques, have been explored for defect inspections of ITO electrodes and related industrial products \cite{ITOreview1}.
-However, existing detection methods often require the assistance of secondary techniques for root cause determination, which may involve disassembly and destructive testing of packaged applications.
-In packaged applications, disassembling packages and conducting destructive testing are often necessary to scrutinize ITO thin film defects.
-Moreover, simultaneous root cause analysis is paramount to achieve early fault detection and prevent recurrence.
+Moreover, in numerous applications, ITO thin films are likely to be exposed to solar radiation which leads to photodegradation over time\cite{ITO_photo,ITO_chemical}.
+Meanwhile, it is critical to ensure the reliability of the ITO electrodes for the overall health and performance of the device.
+Timely fault diagnosis and root cause analysis allow for preventive maintenance and effective rework.
+So far, numerous approaches, such as image processing, scanning probe, and non-scanning probe techniques, have been explored for defect inspections of ITO electrodes and related industrial products \cite{ITOreview1}.